Alcatecablee/fixwise/replit.md

 **November 19, 2025**:
 - Removed all authentication and paygate logic from the CLI.
 All 7 layers are now completely free and available without any API key or authentication.
-- Set up automated testing with Jest (61 tests covering CLI commands, AST transformer, backup manager, and validator)
+- Set up comprehensive automated testing with Jest:
+  - **68 tests total**, all passing
+  - CLI tests with exact exit code assertions (0 for success, 1 for errors)
+  - Integration tests with real fixtures (sample.js, complex-component.jsx)
+  - Error handling tests with specific error message validation
+  - Backup manager tests including error scenarios
+  - AST transformer and validator comprehensive test coverage

 ## User Preferences